 There are primary, secondary and further education facilities in Poynton; in Disley, there is one primary school.
 For secondary education, Disley residents need to travel to Poynton, Hazel Grove or New Mills.
 For additional college options, other nearby facilities are located in Bramhall, Cheadle and Marple.
 For tertiary level study, Manchester offers the closest institutions.
 To support the future success of Poynton there is a need to provide viable public transport access and sustainable travel options to provide a choice of further education options.
-The proposed development of the land adjacent to Hazelbadge Road provides an opportunity to incorporate green infrastructure such as pedestrian and cycle links to new and existing residential areas, employment areas, shops, schools and health facilities, including improved pedestrian links to the town centre, and the railway station.
+The proposed development of the land adjacent to Hazelbadge Road includes improvements to access to Lower Park primary school with a focus on improving safety.

 Employment locations within the town centre are accessible on foot from residential areas and also the train station.
 However, with the train station situated to the west of Poynton reaching the east of the town on foot takes approximately 30 minutes.
-Whilst Adlington Industrial Estate is situated over 1mile from the railway station, this distance is considered unattractive for those travelling by train and walking, therefore the primary mode of travel is by car at present.
+Whilst the industrial employment sites on the edge of Poynton are accessible on foot from the town centre and residential areas the primary mode of travel is by car at present.